arkivanov/Decompose/docs/component/back-button.md

 ## Navigation with back button

-`Child Stack` and `Child Pages` can automatically navigate back when the back button is pressed.
-All you need to do is to supply the `handleBackButton=true` argument when you initialize a navigation model.
+Most of the navigation models (such as Child Stack) can automatically navigate back when the back button is pressed.
+All you need to do is to supply the `handleBackButton = true` argument when you initialize a navigation model.

 Similarly, `Child Slot` can automatically dismiss the child component when the back button is pressed.
 See the [Child Slot](../navigation/slot/overview.md) documentation page for more information.